 Three people in the same northern city of Duluth, Minnesota, are vanishing in different ways.

-“Amy Casey’s The Sturgeon’s Heart is one of the best-written debuts I’ve read this year: every page contains a sentence that should make you gasp with joy, and the story is as thrilling as the prose.
-I won’t forget Casey’s characters anytime soon, or the beautifully evoked landscape against which their moving story is set.”–Matt Bell, author of Appleseed
+“Every page contains a sentence that should make you gasp with joy, and the story is as thrilling as the prose.”—Matt Bell, author of Appleseed

 “Casey does not shy away from flawed characters, but renders them honestly, tenderly, and without cynicism.
 The Sturgeon’s Heart is intricate and beautiful.
 It made me long to see the shores of Lake Superior.”—Cole Nagamatsu, author of We Were Restless Things

 “Quietly powerful and gorgeously written, The Sturgeon’s Heart flickers and twists before your eyes, luring characters together in unexpected ways.
-This is a moving and elegant debut, well worth the read.”–Valerie Laken, author of Dream House and Separate Kingdoms
+This is a moving and elegant debut.”—Valerie Laken, author of Dream House and Separate Kingdoms